Skip to content

 Interface IDs are calculated according to solidity ABI and stored in a four-byte value.

-Updating a user's Record
+Updating a User's Record

 If you want to help a user set their avatar, specify a preferred color scheme, or set any other record on their ENS name you can do so in specific cases.